ser910/uwp/README.md

 # uwp
-New repository with Nikolay Demydyuk
+New repository with Mycola Demydyuk